andrewdavidmackenzie/flow/guide/src/describing/connections.md

 * `from` = [IO Reference](io_references.md) to the Data source that this connection comes from
 * `to` = [IO Reference](io_references.md) to a Data sink that this connection goes to

-The type of a data flow is inferred from the two IOs that it connects (after checking they coincide to each other)
+The type of a data flow is inferred from the two IOs that it connects (after checking the types match)

 ### Runtime Semantics
 An input IO can receive data from (i.e. be connected to) multiple outputs.